Continuous wavelet analysis of matter clustering using the Gaussian-derived wavelet: Introduction

 The main problem faced by the CWT, e.g. when analyzing one-dimensional (1D) signals, is that its classical inverse formula is a double integration, which results in a heavy computational effort for recovering the original signal.
 Although there is an alternative inverse transform formula in the form of single-integral for the complex-valued wavelets, the real wavelets has generally been considered to have no such simple inverse transformation \citep{Delprat1992, Aguiar2014}.
 In our previous work \citep{Wang2021}, we proposed a novel scheme of constructing continuous wavelets to overcome this problem, in which the wavelet functions are obtained by taking the first derivative of smoothing functions with regard to the positive defined scale parameter.
 With this scheme, the original signal is recovered easily by integrating the wavelet coefficients with respect to the scale parameter.
 As an inspired example, we took the Gaussian function as a smoothing function to derive the wavelet dubbed the {\em Gaussian-derived wavelet} (hereafter GDW) and briefly discussed its preliminary application to the matter power spectrum, demonstrating the success of this scheme.

 In this work, we use local statistics established on wavelet coefficients to further investigate the potential of GDW for analyzing the large-scale clustering of matter.
 Specifically, the wavelet power spectrum (WPS), the wavelet cross-correlation (WCC), and the wavelet bicoherence (WBC) are employed here.
 The WPS and WCC were first introduced by \citet{Hudgins1993} to examine atmospheric turbulence.
 The WPS measures the variance of a signal at various scales within some local region, and the WCC is used to quantify similarities between two signals.
 The WBC was originally proposed by \citet{Milligen1995a, Milligen1995b} to detect the short-lived structures induced by phase coupling in turbulence.
 Moreover, the cosmic baryonic density distribution at late times is similar to a fully developed turbulence \citep{Shandarin1989,He2006}, which enlightens us to apply these tools to the context of structure formation of the universe.
-To illustrate our approach in a more intuitive way, we shall use the one-dimensional (1D) matter distributions, since a great deal of work on the large-scale structure of the universe is accomplished using 1D cosmology models \citep{Gouda1989, Fujiwara1996, Tatekawa2001, Miller2010, Manfredi2016}.
+To illustrate our approach in a more intuitive way, we shall use the 1D matter distributions, since a great deal of work on the large-scale structure of the universe is accomplished using 1D cosmology models \citep{Gouda1989, Fujiwara1996, Tatekawa2001, Miller2010, Manfredi2016}.
 The Zel'dovich approximation is a simple model that provides a good approximated solution for the nonlinear evolution of collisionless matter \citep{Zeldovich1970}.
 In the 1D case, the Zel'dovich approximation is proved to be an exact solution in the fully nonlinear regime until the first singularity appears \citep{Soda1992}.
 It is straightforward and efficient to calculate the 1D Zel'dovich solution, and so we discuss our analysis method with it.
 Firstly, we decompose the density fields obtained from the 1D Zel'dovich approximation into wavelet components at different positions and scales.
 Then, by measuring the WPS and WBC of matter densities based on these components, we investigate the effects of density environment on the matter clustering.
-To demonstrate the role of the WCC in the analysis of clustering, we apply it to the 1D projected density fields for different matter components in the IllustrisTNG simulation \citep{Springel2018, Naiman2018, Nelson2018, Pillepich2018, Marinacci2018}.
-It is expected that the WCC can give approximately correct bias between different matter distributions.
-As a supplement, we also examine the baryonic effects on the WPS and WBC of total matter.